destillat/react-collapsing-table/README.md

 This is used to tell the table which direction the sorted column is displayed in.
 The 2 valid options are 'ascending' and 'descending'
 ##### callbacks
 This is an object that is expecting keys that match the accessors of the columns and will allow each column access to a custom function that is mapped to that key.
+##### id
+This is a string that you can use to set an id for the table if you need to
 ##### paginationEventListener
 This is a function that you can pass to the table and when the next or previous button is clicked it will invoke this function and pass a pagination object back that has the the current page, how many pages there are, and the row size
 ##### CustomPagination